openhealthcare/Covid-19-Reference-Library/content/_data_elements/country_information_\u2013_lats_longs_and_population.md

 ---
-dataset_name: "ISP SITREP"
+dataset_name: "Country information \u2013 Lats, Longs and population"
 granularity: ""
-source: "NHS England"
+source: "Open source"
 purpose_of_the_data: ""
 data_controller: ""
 dpia_inclusion: ""
 data_processor_organisations: ""
 collecting_and_sharing_governance: ""
-first_letter: I
+first_letter: C
 new:
 ---
-COVID-19 sitrep for independent service providers (ISPs).
+A list of countries, their location and population.